2017 HMA Annual Meeting and Conference

 Lauren A. Taylor, M.Div., M.P.H. is a health services researcher based at Harvard Business School, where is she is earning her doctorate in health policy and management.
 Prior to joining HBS, Lauren co-authored a book titled The American Health Care Paradox, which has been reviewed in media outlets such as CSPAN and The New York Times and has become required reading at a variety of medical, public health and nursing schools across the country.

 Lauren’s current work focuses on organizational theory and strategy in health care, with a particular emphasis on the integration of health and social services.
 Lauren holds a BA in the History of Medicine (2008) and a Master in Public Health (2009) from Yale University.
 She has also worked as a health care chaplain and studied ethics as a Presidential Scholar at Harvard’s Divinity School.

-Calling Conference Exhibitors and Sponsors!
+Calling Conference Sponsors!

 The Health Ministries Association invites you to showcase your services at our 28th Annual Meeting and Conference in Erlanger, KY!
 This is a wonderful opportunity to build new relationships and connections at this national conference that brings together a diverse group of attendees representing hundreds of agencies, including faith communities, health centers/hospitals, and other organizations.

 A unifying force for HMA has been a focus on our vision of engaging, educating and empowering people of faith to be passionate and effective leaders for creating healthier communities.
 This vision and the commitment to whole-person health have allowed HMA to concentrate its conferences on building leadership and equipping people to advance their health ministries across faith traditions.